Overview

 This shows how to replicate the staging deployment jobs for a production environment.

-Repeat the clone process, for task production-deploy and production-rollback, and add one line for each:
+Repeat the clone process for tasks production-deploy and production-rollback, and add one line for each:

 cd $WORKSPACE/citest/ && cap production deploy